 - Multiple processes and submission methods are used.

-- Usage of alternative post-bind submission channels, such as A&S, paper and eAccounts is reduced.
+- Use of alternative post-bind submission channels, such as Accounting & Settlement (A&S), paper and eAccounts is reduced

 What are the benefitsFOR BROKERS